-Critically ill patients with life-threatening conditions are immediately treated in Bronx-Lebanon’s state-of-the-art code and trauma rooms.
-There, the staff performs cardiac monitoring and pacing, defibrillation, intubation, and mechanical ventilation, as well as administers intravenous medications.
-Bronx-Lebanon’s 911 designation as a Stroke Center is helping patients suffering from a possible stroke obtain immediate care in the ED, and receive the vital medications necessary.
-ER staff members from its dedicated adult and pediatric asthma areas are also addressing the high incidence of this disease in the Bronx.
-As a New York State designated heart attack PCI (Percutaneous Coronary Intervention) Treatment Center, Bronx-Lebanon’s ED is successfully responding to this most serious problem.
-It utilizes cutting edge technology to treat heart attacks by opening blocked coronary arteries.
+The nursing team, led by Tony Ramgahan, Director, Emergency Nursing, is continuing to triage and identify sick patients.
+Critically ill and life-threatening conditions are immediately treated in BronxCare’s state-of-the-art code and trauma rooms.
+There, staff performs cardiac monitoring and pacing, defibrillation, intubation, and mechanical ventilation, as well as administers intravenous medications.
+BronxCare’s 911 designation as a Stroke Center is helping patients suffering from a possible stroke obtain immediate care in the ER and and receive vital medications.

+Staff members from the ER's dedicated adult and pediatric asthma areas are also addressing the high incidence of this disease in the Bronx.
+As a New York State designated heart attack PCI (Percutaneous Coronary Intervention) Treatment Center, BronxCare’s ED is successfully responding to this most serious problem.
+The department utilizes cutting edge technology to treat heart attacks by opening blocked coronary arteries.
 This lifesaving treatment is being performed by the Emergency Department in close collaboration with the Division of Cardiology.

-For those individuals or families with mental health emergencies, Bronx-Lebanon’s Comprehensive Psychiatric Emergency Program (CPEP) is responding to the challenge.
+For those individuals or families with mental health emergencies, BronxCare’s Comprehensive Psychiatric Emergency Program (CPEP) is responding to the challenge.
 When necessary, its special Mobile Crisis team is stabilizing and resolving emotional crisis situations directly in the community.

 The ED staff also works closely with the hospital’s centralized registration call center to expedite the patient referral process.
-When ER patients are discharged, appropriate follow-up plans, including referrals to the hospital’s BronxCare outpatient network, are established.
+When ER patients are discharged, appropriate followup plans, including referrals to the hospital’s BronxCare outpatient network, are established.

 "As busy as the ER can become, the staff makes every effort to attend to the needs of our patients."